Nova SBE and TOMRA deposit return recycling scheme

 At the reverse vending machine, simply follow these steps:

-• Contribute to Nova sustainability initiatives as an environmentally-conscious campus.
+• Contribute to Nova sustainability initiatives as an environmentally-conscious campus

-What are container deposit schemes?
+What are deposit return systems?

 How does a reverse vending machine work?

 To make returning containers more convenient, deposit return systems often use “reverse vending machines” – an automated way to collect/sort containers and give recyclers back their deposits.
 This is what makes it a “reverse” vending machine: instead of putting in money and getting a bottle out, you put a bottle in and get out a monetary value.
 Find out more about reverse vending machines.

 Reverse vending also avoids bottles and cans being contaminated by other kinds of waste.
 That way, valuable materials like aluminum, plastic, and glass stay clean enough to be recycled into new containers again and again – in a closed loop called Clean Loop Recycling.
 This means fewer resources leave the loop as waste, and fewer raw materials need to be mined or extracted to enter the loop.
 Get in the loop by recycling your containers in a closed loop!
 Find out more about Clean Loop Recycling.

 Founded in 1972, TOMRA’s reverse vending machines capture 40 billion used drink containers every year toward recycling in a closed loop.
 This ensures fewer containers end up in our streets, oceans and landfills.
 TOMRA has more than 84,000 installations across more than 60 markets, making recycling easy for the industry, system owners, retailers and consumers to contribute to a more sustainable planet.
 Visit www.tomra.com, and follow us on Facebook, Twitter, Instagram and LinkedIn.